Clicking the links below will show all species of that family. The "W" links open Wikipedia entries for that taxon.

 - Subfamily Aparallactinae

-- Family Elapidae W (for the superfamily Elapoidea see note 3)
+- Family Elapidae W (for the superfamily Elapoidea and the subfamilies see note [6])

 - Subfamily Elapinae (Cobras, Coral Snakes, etc.)